Click here to go to a page that explains filter schematic symbols (link fixed thanks to Rhian!)

 Resonance for a series RLC circuit is the frequency at which the impedance is minimum.
-Plotted below is the special case where the resistance of the circuit is infinity ohms (an open circuit).
-With values of 1 NH and 1 pF, the resonant frequency is around 5.03 GHz.
+Plotted below is the special case where the resistance of the circuit is zero ohms (an short circuit).
+With values of 1 nH and 1 pF, the resonant frequency is around 5.03 GHz.
 Here the circuit behave like a perfect short circuit.
 Note that for R=Z0, at the resonant frequency the response would hit the center of the Smith chart.
-At zero GHz (DC) as well as infinite frequency, the ideal parallel LC presents a open circuit.
+At zero GHz (dc) as well as infinite frequency, the ideal parallel LC presents a short circuit.

 Parallel Resonance, C=1pF, L=1nH, R=short circuit

 Sure, these look like very simple designs.
 But nothing is ever as easy as it seems in microwaves!

 An RF choke is what engineers call something that doesn't pass an RF signal, but allows a DC or low frequency signal to pass through.
 Series inductors are often used as RF chokes, as well as quarter-wave structures like the one shown below.
 Here a capacitor forms an RF short circuit, which is transformed to an open circuit at the input.
 Such a capacitor is called a "bypass capacitor".

 A high-value resistor can also be used to form an effective choke.
 If the resistance is high compared to your transmission line's characteristic impedance, it chokes off the RF.

 A DC block is nothing more than a capacitor that has low series reactance at the RF frequency, and allows you to separate DC voltages along a transmission line.
 A parallel coupled line can also serve as a DC block.